 The Mi 3 and expansion out of China

 In September 2013, Xiaomi announced the Mi 3 smartphone, its then-newest flagship.
 The phone sold incredibly well in its native China and helped the company move 18.7 million phones that year, an unbelievable achievement for a three-year-old brand.

 The company's first steps outside of China were unabashed successes.

 In early 2014, Xiaomi released the Mi 3 (and the Redmi 3) in Singapore, representing the first time the company expanded outside of China.
 That launch was also astoundingly popular, with initial Singaporean batches of the Mi 3 selling out in just under two minutes.

 Xiaomi would go on to expand throughout many different countries after this first big step, but its initial success out of the gate will always be remembered as a landmark moment for the brand.

 The number one brand in India

 In the third quarter of 2017, Xiaomi officially overtook Samsung to become the top overall smartphone brand in India, the world’s second-largest smartphone market.
-Since then, Xiaomi’s lead has only expanded further in the country.
-In Q3 2020, Xiaomi held 26.1% of the Indian market compared to Samsung’s 20.4%.
-The third-best player in the country is Vivo with 17.6%, which puts Xiaomi in a very strong position.
+Xiaomi held onto that lead until the end of 2022 when Samsung overtook it.

 Since 2017, Xiaomi has been the top smartphone company in India, the world's second-largest market.